Introduction

 Gastro-resistance

-Other benefits of enteric coatings include masking of the taste and smell.
+Other functions of enteric coatings include masking of the taste and smell.
 In addition, enteric coatings can help to make products more stable by preventing chemical reactions of active ingredients that are sensitive to light, oxygen, or humidity.

 Enteric coatings